 As was no doubt intended, the competition between the two design laboratories, Los Alamos and Livermore, has stimulated stockpile growth and diversity.
 The former, with its longer history, has designed 53 warheads, while Livermore has designed 18.
-Of the 30 types in the current stockpile Los Alamos is responsible for 18 and Livermore for 12.3 sition and size of the stockpile.
-An immediate postwar obiective was to re-engineer the Fat Man plutonium bomb of the type dropped over Nagasaki to make production easier. but critical components were in short supply, particularly high-explosive castings and initiators.
+Of the 30 types in the current stockpile Los Alamos is responsible for 18 and Livermore for 12.3

+Technological developments.
+From the outset, technological developments have profoundly influenced the composition and size of the stockpile.
+An immediate postwar objective was to re-engineer the Fat Man plutonium bomb of the type dropped over Nagasaki to make production easier, but critical components were in short supply, particularly high-explosive castings and initiators.
 Acceptable new castings finally became available in April 1947 and were incorporated into the Mark III, and the first production model Fat Man entered the stockpile the same month.
 By the end of June 1947 there were 13 warheads in the stockpile, including at least nine Fat Man models stockpiled through June 30, 1946; the rest were Mark IIIs.
-But the Mark III was judged to be deficient as an operational weapon; it was too large and heavy, with an awkward shape and overly complex fusing and firing mechanisms.
+But the Mark III was judged to be deficient as an operational weapon: it was too large and heavy, with an awkward shape and overly complex fusing and firing mechanisms.
 It also required lengthy assembly procedures and had aeronautical and structural weaknesses of the tail assembly.